Strategies for Driving with Allergies

 • Talk to an allergist.
 A board-certified allergist can detect your specific allergens and identify safe, non-drowsy treatments to help relieve your symptoms.

 The spring allergy season is one of the worst times of the year for allergy sufferers, but for commercial vehicle drivers with sensitivities, it can pose significant risks.
-Therefore, it’s imperative for professional drivers to handle allergy management with care and vigilance.
+Therefore, it’s imperative for professional drivers to manage allergies with care and vigilance.
 Understanding the potential side effects of medications, seeking guidance from healthcare professionals, and employing strategies to mitigate risks are all essential steps in safeguarding both personal health and road safety.